plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/2nd Level/Phantasmal Force.md

 > *You create an image of fear and dread in the mind of your target.*

-Up to `X` target creatures you can see in range make an Intelligence Saving Throw, where `X = this spell's level - 1`.
+Up to `X` different target creatures you can see in range make an Intelligence Saving Throw, where `X = this spell's level - 1`.

-**Failure:** The creature is *Frightened* of itself until this spell ends, and repeats this Saving Throw using its Action on its turn.
+**Failure:** The creature is *Blinded*, and *Frightened* of itself until this spell ends.
+The creature can repeat this Saving Throw using its Action on its turn.
 **Success:** This spell ends for that creature.

 **Classes:** Psion, Sorcerer, Warlock, Wizard